-In terms of customer base, the Company has two categories of customers: senior and intermediate companies for which the Company provides greenfield exploration drilling and/or drilling at operating mines, and junior exploration companies.
+In terms of customer base, the Company has two categories of customers: senior/intermediate companies, for which the Company provides greenfield exploration drilling and/or drilling at operating mines, and junior exploration companies.

-The industry is currently in a cyclical downturn.
-At this point in time, most senior and intermediate mining companies are more cautious with their investments in exploration.
+The industry has experienced a cyclical downturn over the past several years.
+At this point in time, most senior and intermediate mining companies have increased their exploration budgets for calendar 2017, although exploration levels are still lower than at the peak in 2012.
+Many junior mining companies have been able to access capital markets and obtain financing for their mining projects.
 Large base metal producers will eventually need to expand existing mines and develop new ones to meet the world's growth, especially in emerging markets.
-Activity from senior gold producers is likely to continue showing volatility as gold prices vary, which will impact their exploration budgets.
+Activity from senior gold producers is likely to show greater volatility as gold prices vary, which will impact their exploration budgets.